robenkleene/development-references/unity/tutorials/unity-vr-game.md

 3. Also add a `Sphere Collider` component to both hands and set its `Radius: 0.2` and toggle on `Is Trigger`.

 At this point you should be able to build and run to grab the ball *I wasn't able to get this to work*

+## Fixing Clipping

+Fix the camera clipping objects when they get to close.

+1. Set `VR Camera > Inspector > Camera > Near: 0.1`

+The rest of this tutorial creates a bowling alley, which we're skipping.